-Figure 5 shows the numbers of hospitals sampled each year, and Figure 6 presents the numbers of discharges in each year of the NIS.
-For the 1988-1992 NIS, zero-weight hospitals were maintained to provide a longitudinal sample, so there are two figures for each of these years - one number for the regular NIS sample and another number for the total sample.
+Figure 5 depicts the numbers of hospitals sampled each year, and Figure 6 presents the numbers of discharges in each year of the NIS.
+For the 1988-1992 NIS, zero-weight hospitals were maintained to provide a longitudinal sample.
+Therefore, two figures exist for each of these years: one number for the regular NIS sample and another number for the total sample.

 Figure 7 displays the weighted number of discharges sampled each year.
 Note that this number decreased from 35,408,207 in 1997 to 34,874,001 in 1998, a difference of 534,206 (1.5%).
-This slight decline is associated with two changes to the NIS design in 1998: the exclusion of community, rehabilitation hospitals from the hospital universe, and a change to the calculation of hospital universe discharges for the weights.
+This slight decline is associated with two changes to the 1998 NIS design: the exclusion of community, rehabilitation hospitals from the hospital universe, and a change to the calculation of hospital universe discharges for the weights.
 Prior to 1998, we calculated discharges as the sum of total facility admissions (AHA data element ADMTOT), which includes long-term-care admissions, plus births (AHA data element BIRTHS) reported for each U.S. community hospital in the AHA Annual Survey.

-Beginning in 1998, we calculate discharges as the sum of hospital admissions (AHA data element ADMH) plus births for each U.S. community, non-rehabilitation hospital - a number that is more consistent with the number of discharges we receive from the state data sources - and we substitute total facility admissions if the number of hospital admissions is missing.
+Beginning in 1998, we calculate discharges as the sum of hospital admissions (AHA data element ADMH) plus births for each U.S. community, non-rehabilitation hospital.
+This number is more consistent with the number of discharges we receive from the state data sources.
+We also substitute total facility admissions if the number of hospital admissions is missing.
 Without these changes, the weighted number of discharges for 1998 would have been 35,622,743.
 The exclusion of community, rehabilitation hospitals reduced the number of universe hospitals by 177 and the number of weighted discharges by 214,490.
 The change in the calculation of discharges reduced the weighted number of discharges by 534,252.